 Every time you record new audio or listen through speakers and headphones, the audio interface will reproduce a more accurate representation of the sounds.

-The FireWire Port: The FireWire port for example can be used if users want to probably track and overdub with multiple microphones or instruments simultaneously; the TRS (Tip, Rings, Sleeve) connection port is useful in production of a balanced line level connection.
+The FireWire Port: The FireWire port for example can be used if users want to probably track and overdub with multiple microphones or instruments simultaneously; the TRS (Tip, Rings, Sleeve) connection port is useful in the production of a balanced line-level connection.

 MIDI ports allow users to send MIDI information (a simple language that enables pieces of music-oriented hardware to communicate with each other) into and out of a computer.